treatmesubj/Thesaurus_Rex/docker/README.md

 Kind cluster setup
 - Kind (K8s in Docker) runs the K8s node/host as a Docker container itself, so to mount local directories in the pods, we need to first mount it in the Kind node, from which it will be mounted into the pods
+- Also for Kind, `extraPortMappings` allow the local host to make requests to an Ingress controller over ports 80/443; [Kind Ingress docs](https://kind.sigs.k8s.io/docs/user/ingress/)
 - Create `kind_config.yaml` with below contents
 ```yaml
 apiVersion: kind.x-k8s.io/v1alpha4